craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 Alongside physical recreation games, such as ringtoss or kickball, there are small cabins for warmth, table games, drug use, and sexual recreation.

 #### The Killing Fields
 The Killing Fields are directly north of the Depot.
 The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.

 The name "Killing Fields" was given to this area of their perimeter due to the number of Scavs that attempt to breach the Cordon from the north.

-A trail exiting this perimeter leads north into the area known as Broken Swamps.

 #### The Mudhouse
 northeast of the Depot